Beware of Cloned Cars From the UK

 Motorcheck automatically includes the UK history with every imported vehicle so you don’t have to be concerned with finding its previous registration numbers.

-Top Tips for Identifying a Cloned Car
+Top Tips for Identifying Cloned Cars

 The following tips have been complied by the ECC and will assist you in determining whether or not the car you’re looking at could be a clone.